Lexer747/axl626/log.md

 Literature review, after meeting with supervisor, project proposal finally feels accepted.
 Lots of work due to be done over Christmas as decided this week.

+# Week 10 + Christmas

+More literature review.
+Some rough prototyping of the stats.